100 Proof is a campaign to support the tuition for the Legal Revolution's incarcerated and formerly incarcerated juris doctorate scholars.

 Jessica Godes, Esquire

 Nobody warrants access to legal education more than someone who has been directly impacted by legal processes and racialized legal outcomes.
-Yet, despite the fact that law libraries are prevalent in most prisons across America, there had never been an ABA-accredited law degree offered behind bars in the United States until the Prison to Law Pipeline.
+Yet, despite the fact that law libraries are prevalent in most prisons across America, there had never been an ABA-accredited law or paralegal degree offered behind bars in the United States until the Prison to Law Pipeline.

-Background on the Prison to Law Pipeline
+Prison to Law Pipeline

-Maureen & Jeff, the first ever incarcerated juris doctorate scholars.
+Maureen & Jeff, the first incarcerated juris doctorate scholars.
 Class of 2026.
-Photo Credit: Emily Baxter

-The application process is underway with our partners at Mitchell Hamline Law School, who have clearance from the American Bar Association for two additional incarcerated JDs to start law school Fall 2024, 2025 and 2026.
+As we continue to administer LSAT examinations in the prisons, the application process is underway with our partners at Mitchell Hamline Law School, who have clearance from the American Bar Association for two additional incarcerated JDs to start law school Fall 2024, 2025 and 2026.

 We also have several formerly incarcerated scholars studying for the LSAT examination.